 - Were significantly more likely to be successfully discharged

 - Were more likely to attain and maintain employment and a stable residence

 The positive results of these programs thus far are driven by many factors.
 Many DRC graduates comment on the importance of personal interactions and personalized services and programs they receive.

 State Officials are Optimistic

 According to Natalie Wood, Chief of Nevada’s Department of Public Safety, Parole and Probation Division, if even one person completed the DRC and committed one less crime with one less victim it would be a success.
 Thus far more than 150 people have graduated.
-Chief Wood estimates the DRC has saved the state well over $3 million already.
+Chief Wood estimates the DRC saved the state over $3.8 million in the first 15 months.

 Melissa Starr has been heavily involved with the Nevada DRC program since the very start.
 As Sentinel’s Vice President of Field Operations, she has seen the program evolve.
 She has also seen how individuals have progressed.
 She shares her perspective:

 “The use of progressive methods as an alternative to traditional incarceration is highly effective with stakeholders who are invested in positive outcomes.
 When community corrections agencies pivot from a reactive to a proactive approach, data support the idea that providing positive cognitive skills training will reduce recidivism.”